nditech/tech-react-components/user-auth-amplify/README.md

 *The code is a modification of the code from [Serverless Stack](https://serverless-stack.com/#table-of-contents).
 All credit goes to the people who built that awesome website: [Frank Wang](https://github.com/fwang) and [Jay V](https://github.com/jayair).*

-The app lets you create an account with your email address, verify your account with AWS Cognito, login and logout.
+The app lets you:
+- Create an account with your email address.
+- Verify your account with AWS Cognito.
+- Login and logout.
+- Reset your password by sending a confirmation code to your email.

+> :construction: TODO:
+- User settings: change email, change password.
+- Code splitting for Router.

 Main differences between this app and the example on serverless-stack.com: